Parts of a river and their definitions. What is a river? Parts of a river and their definitions River system - feature - length

 It can be:

-Oh, Volga!., my cradle,
+Oh, Volga!.., my cradle,

-Has anyone loved you like me?
+Has anyone ever loved you like I do?

-And she couldn't argue...
+And she couldn’t bear to argue...

 Blocked Neva